ryanloutos/WashU-Bears-Baseball-Website/README.md

     - Put something interesting such as notes, updated record, idk
     - Roster
       - Fix "shortnames" to only have their initials
+      - ^I dont know about this one bc sometimes in velo sheet we only have number
       - Add position column to batter?
       - Add throws column to batter?
     - Add navbar pages: maybe add a "notes" tab?